profile curation and automated feeds by GRRL! updated: January 25, 2026

 FACTIOD:

-Michèle's full bio:
+Michèle's bio:

 Michèle Mouton is the first and only woman to win a World Rally Championship round—a feat she accomplished four times—and came within striking distance of claiming the 1982 drivers’ title against the sport’s toughest men.